top of page

 Marketing Roles and Responsibilities Explained: Finding the Right Support for Your Business

 You need marketing help, so you hire "a marketer."
-Then you're surprised when they can't design your website, write your blog posts, manage your social media, run your Google ads, analyze your data, plan your events, AND create your brand strategy—all at the same time.
+Then you're surprised when they can't build your strategy, design your website, write your blog posts, manage your social media, run your Google ads, analyze your data, AND plan your events all at the same time.

 The field of marketing is vast, with dozens of specialized roles that require distinct skill sets.
 Expecting one person to excel at all of them is like hiring a general practitioner and expecting them to be a surgeon, radiologist, and psychiatrist, too.